Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupMangaOnPC.md

     3. Use `Forward Button` to use it
         - This is assuming the `OCR (manga_ocr)` hotkey in `ShareX` is unchanged from `Shift + Alt + Q`
         - You can edit the hotkey by editing the script if you like

-#### Tip 1: Getting raw or Processed Manga

-??? tip "Getting raw or Processed Manga <small>(click here)</small>"

-    To get epubs, search around the web, go to `nyaa` or discord servers that have them or `BUY` and convert them

-    - If you pm me, I can give you more details

----

-## FAQs